-How much do you know about the rainbow flag, the unifying symbol of pride used by the LGBT community?
+How much do you know about the rainbow flag, the unifying symbol of pride used by the LGBTQ community?

 You likely will see the rainbow flag more often in June, which is Pride Month.